 With these concerns in mind, employers are turning their attention to their organizations' benefits, policies, and programs to ensure what they're offering meets employees' needs.

 Employees are responding positively to employers' efforts in adapting to the trying circumstances of the pandemic.
-Workers appreciated the gains in flexibility, investments in technology, and additional mental health resources that were added during the pandemic, and they don't want them to be endangered with the return to a new, post-pandemic normal.
+Workers appreciated the examples of empathy they saw their workforce take on such as gains in flexibility, investments in technology, and additional mental health resources that were added during the pandemic, and they don't want them to be endangered with the return to a new, post-pandemic normal.
 It’s in employers’ interests not to abandon that more empathetic mindset.
+Why is empathy important?
 Our research found the organizations that have helped drive up the BVI score are the same ones that have shown more empathy.
 They're proactive about the issues we’re addressing in this report.
 Of course, employees still want traditional benefits like a strong retirement plan and health care.
 But in a period of instability, they need more from their employers than resources and tools.
-They seek empathy on every level so they feel better equipped to cope with future life and current events, from the routine to the extraordinary — at least to the extent that they can control.
+They seek emotional empathy on every level so they feel better equipped to cope with future life and current events, from the routine to the extraordinary — at least to the extent that they can control.
 For those who have a choice, employees will want to work for organizations that do this successfully.

-Understanding how employees feel and what brought them to this point is essential to building a work culture that provides meaningful support for employees, not only through benefits, but by making them feel that they belong.
+Understanding how employees feel and what brought them to this point is essential to building a work culture that provides meaningful support for employees, not only through benefits, but by making them feel a sense of belonging at work.
 This report examines how organizations can begin to accomplish that.

 Much has been written on how the pandemic was an unparalleled inflection point for working Americans.
 In fact, more than two years after it began, half still rate the COVID-19 pandemic as the top source of stress in their lives.